pdidev/pkgs/README.md

 * a `debian` directory whose content will be used as-is to generate the debian source packages,
 * a `src_url` file that contains the URL where to fetch the debian orig file.
-* a `raw` directory that contains files that will be transfered as-is on the open build service instance.
+* `.spec` and `.changes` files that will be transfered as-is on the open build service instance.

 The `src_url` file might reference three variables:
 * `${PKGNAME}` will be replaced by the name of the source package as defined in